BIM Informed Visual SLAM for Construction Environments: Methodology

 \subsection{BIM-Constrained Back-End Integration}

-This module integrates the matched walls into the SLAM optimization back-end by extending the factor graph with additional wall nodes.
-With the creation of edges between the matched pairs, it creates constraints to the evolving map to the \textit{as-planned} layout.
+This module incorporates matched walls into the factor graph as additional nodes.
+By establishing edges between corresponding wall pairs, the system constrains the evolving map to the \textit{as-planned} layout.{This module corrects drift in the \textit{as-built} map by constraining it to the \textit{as-planned} layout.}